shimbindra/shimbindra.github.io/_posts/2014-10-05-wedding-itinerary.md

 * Monday AM – Reception normally finishes around 2am

 Guests have a 6 hour break between the Ceremony and Reception.<br>
 During this time you will be taken back to Toronto by the coach.
-Guests normally wear a different outfit for the reception.
+Guests normally wear a different outfit for the reception (a change of shirt and tie would probably do).

 ##Toronto Transport: